 Add To Favorites

-Research the origins of siestas in hot climates, as well as traditional and contemporary Mexican images.
-Choose authentic symbols that could represent a dream theme for your Siesta Pillow.
+Provide students with resources on the country of Mexico, its culture and people.
+Students work independently or in collaborative groups to research the origins of siestas in hot climates, as well as traditional and contemporary Mexican images.
+Choose authentic symbols that could represent a dream theme for the Siesta Pillow.

-Cut an 8-inch (20 by 20 cm) square of white paper with Crayola Scissors.
-Use Crayola Fabric Crayons to draw dream symbols on the square.
+After cutting an 8-inch (20 by 20 cm) square of white paper with Crayola Scissors, students use Crayola Fabric Crayons to draw dream symbols on the square.
 Draw in reverse so it will transfer right side up to siesta pillow fabric.
 Press hard for intense crayon colors.

 Cut white synthetic fabric (not 100% cotton) into a 9- by 18-inch (23 by 46 cm)piece.